Our products

 • Zarzuela with noodles: a fusion with fideuà.
 Thick noodles are added to the sauce before the fish and allowed to absorb the broth.
 More substantial.

-• Baked zarzuela: the zarzuela is assembled in a baking dish, partially covered with the sauce, and baked at 200 degrees for 15-20 minutes.
+• Baked zarzuela: the zarzuela is assembled in a dish, partially covered with sauce, and baked at 200 degrees for 15-20 minutes.
 Different but interesting.

 Characteristic Zarzuela Suquet de peix

-Ingredients Multiple fish + shellfish (3-6 types) 1-2 fish, few shellfish
+Ingredients Multiple fish + seafood (3-6 types) 1-2 fish, few shellfish

 Base Elaborate tomato sofrito Lighter sofrito, potato